What You Should Know

-- Export Control Support (Coming February 2018) – International shipments may be reviewed to ensure they are prepared in accordance with government regulations including the International Traffic Arms Regulations (ITAR), Export Administration Regulations (EAR) and restricted party lists.
+- Export Control Support – International shipments may be reviewed to ensure they are prepared in accordance with government regulations including the International Traffic Arms Regulations (ITAR), Export Administration Regulations (EAR) and restricted party lists.

-- Research Collaboration (Coming February 2018) – Billing and payment for shipments between research collaborators can be coordinated to manage shipping expense.
+- Research Collaboration – Billing and payment for shipments between research collaborators can be coordinated to manage shipping expense.

 To use eShipGlobal, shippers must have a NetID and a University credit card.
 Most individuals are issued a netID upon joining the University; however, the Support for Computing in Academic Departments (SCAD) contact in each University department can assist in obtaining a NetID for those without one or those with a Department Computing Support (DCU) account.
 Additional information on obtaining a University credit card can be found here.